sarenayang/fireflypy/README.md

 A game similar to Wordle, but you guess songs as they play instead.

-We created this as some of played a similar game growing up, so we decided to recreate it to be more accessible in the browser.
+We created this as some of us played a similar game growing up, so we decided to recreate it to be more accessible in the browser.

 *CS222 Project created by Aadya Doma, Rachel Tin, Ryan Yang, Sarena Yang*
 ## Project Description